Glatopa is the first FDA-approved generic formulation of glatiramer acetate1-5

 Leading the way in glatiramer acetate generics1,2

-As the first generic glatiramer acetate to market, Glatopa 20 mg/mL has over 3 years of real-world experience with patient-focused results.
+As the first generic glatiramer acetate to market, Glatopa 20 mg/mL has nearly 4 years of real-world experience with patient-focused results.

 Important Safety Information

 Glatopa® is contraindicated in patients with known hypersensitivity to glatiramer acetate or mannitol.

 Approximately 16% of glatiramer acetate injection 20 mg/mL patients vs 4% of those on placebo, and approximately 2% of glatiramer acetate injection 40 mg/mL patients vs none on placebo experienced a constellation of symptoms that may occur immediately (within seconds to minutes, with the majority of symptoms observed within 1 hour) after injection and included at least 2 of the following: flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, throat constriction, and urticaria.
 These symptoms generally have their onset several months after the initiation of treatment, although they may occur earlier, and a given patient may experience 1 or several episodes of these symptoms.
 Typically, the symptoms were transient and self-limited and did not require treatment; however, there have been reports of patients with similar symptoms who received emergency medical care.